TomasSalapa/2D_Shooter_Game/README.md

 2) Download the "KillYourMamaZombie - runnable jar" folder.
 3) Run the "KillYourMamaZombie.jar" file and play!

-**The jar file needs to be togerther with all the files inside the "KillYourMamaZombie - runnable jar" folder, in order to run!**
+**The jar file needs to be together with all the files inside the "KillYourMamaZombie - runnable jar" folder, in order to run!**

 ## Sources: